Eggshell vs. Satin Paint: Which Is Right for Your Project?

 Photo: NickS / E+ / Getty Images

 You probably won’t notice much difference between how easily eggshell paint glides on compared to satin paint.
-As noted above, eggshell is slightly more forgiving of painting errors, so if you’re not a very experienced interior painter, eggshell might be a better choice.
+As noted above, though, eggshell is slightly more forgiving of painting errors, so if you’re not a very experienced interior painter, eggshell might be a better choice.

-Maintenance and Cleaning
+Maintenance and Cleaning Differences

 The glossier finish of satin paint makes it easier to clean than eggshell.
 Thanks to that slicker surface, you’ll find it somewhat easier to wipe off surface dirt, mildew, mold, and food or drink.

 What’s more, eggshell paint has a bit more pigment than satin paint, which can mean you’ll have to work harder to wipe off hand and fingerprint smudges and other kinds of dirt.
-If the room you’re painting will see a lot of use and potentially attract a lot of dirt, especially a kitchen or a child’s playroom or bedroom, you might choose a satin paint finish.
+If the room you’re painting will see a lot of use and potentially attract a lot of dirt, like a kitchen or a child’s playroom or bedroom, you might want to choose a satin paint finish.

-Durability
+Differences in Durability

-The Pros of Eggshell Paint
+Pros and Cons of Eggshell Paint

 An overhead view of a paintbrush resting on a paint can